nevinalisheva/docker-tuto/step01/readme.md

 With Docker, it's possible to run each component in a separate container with separate environments.

-No matter which Os they have they can run docker and they are good to go.
+No matter which Os you have, you can run docker and you're good to go.

 ### Containers?